Fact-checked against Services Australia — Concession and health care cards on 2026-04-25.

 - Various private-sector discounts – varies widely

-The PBS-related benefits sit on top of the universal Pharmaceutical Benefits Scheme framework.
-The Medicare-related benefits sit alongside the broader Medicare framework.
+The PBS side of this sits on top of the universal Pharmaceutical Benefits Scheme framework.
+The Medicare side runs alongside the broader Medicare framework.

 Frequently asked questions